Toucaan/toucaan.research/README.md

 3. **Deterministic** means without any guesswork or approximations of the container the UI will live in.
 Put simply, a layout can "belong" to a device only when the layout _knows_ what device it is being viewed on.
 Learn more about the [CSS Router](https://bubblin.io/blog/a-css-router) that Toucaan utilizes to serve category-specific stylesheets (watch => mobile => tablet => desktop => television) instead of using hardcoded media-queries to match to mobile using device-width.

-Toucaan uses several ultramodern CSS patterns that are grounded in mathematics.
-It also introduces some new concepts like:

-1. Using `vmin` for block-scoped typography and intrinsic aspect-ratios,
-2. Optionally use absolute [--inch](https://github.com/bookiza/--inch) unit or any other physical SI unit like centimeters or millimeters to define your UI.
-And much, much more…

 ### About